Eigen-Consulting/eigen-prompting-interview/README.md

 6. Sets the `OPENROUTER_API_KEY` environment variable with the retrieved key.

 After running this script, you'll be ready to start the interview session with the necessary environment setup and API key in place.

+The files that you'll be working in will be in the directory `interview_files`.